 Here’s what you can do:

-- Identify the key touchpoints: Map out the customer journey and understand where and how the customers interact with your brand.
+- Identify the key touchpoints: Map out the customer journey and understand where and how customers interact with your brand.

 - Measure and optimize: Regularly analyze your channels’ performance.
 Then, based on the data, adjust your strategy for consistent efficiency.